rajatkb/JASP_Another_Json_Scala_Parser/README.md

 ## TO-DO

-* **Replace case classes in static stack based parser with chars**: Hopefully should make the processing faster.
+* **Replace case classes in static stack based parser with chars[High Priority]**: Hopefully should make the processing faster.
     Tuple in place of case class have same performance So makes no difference.

-* **Create a lazy builder for JSON** : The current builder returns a JSON by creating the entire structure.
+* **Create a lazy builder for JSON[Vision]** : The current builder returns a JSON by creating the entire structure.
     Useful for smaller documents not so much for large docs i.e 100+mb with 1 million+ nested json entries.
     A lazy builder would not resolve the entire strcuture but only the top level strcuture.
 Parsing will be done in a on demand fashion.